goldentoad12/matthew-freeman-CNU/_posts/2022-04-26-Reflection-Blog.md

 <img align="right" src="https://raw.githubusercontent.com/goldentoad12/matthew-freeman-CNU/main/images/eye.png" width="250" height="325">

-I found the reading we were assigned to be helpful in being both a better writer and a better digital humanist.
+I found the readings we were assigned to be helpful in developing my skills as a writer and digital humanist.
 The reading that I most enjoyed learning about and eventually utilize was that of “Text Scanning Patterns: Eyetracking Evidence.”
 Most of what I have written has been on paper in an essay style format.
 Up until this class, I had never written anything to be online for everyone to see.
 Because of this, I had no idea that people’s reading habits change when something is on a screen.
 This article allowed me to be a better writer when on an online format as well as helped me to identify my flaws when reading something online.
 I feel as though this reading helped me in this class and will also help me in my future endeavors.

 ## My Personal Growth